mwiens91/love-snake/README.md

 ### WIP: Work in progress

-This is the classic game snake written in [LÖVE](https://love2d.org/) (my first game in LÖVE!).
+This is the classic game Snake written in [LÖVE](https://love2d.org/) (my first game in LÖVE!).

 ## Running it